roshanjha-dev/roshanjha-dev.github.io/_posts/2025-05-13-windows-on-digitalocean-droplet.md

 ### 5. Download the following:
 After login into the droplet, open the browser and download the following iso in the machine (it will be downloaded in `/root/Downloads`).
-I am preferring Windows 10 Pro for my work.
-You can download any Windows of you requirement.
-Also make sure your droplet should have that minimal requirements  specifications (RAM and CPU) for your preferred Windows:
+I am preferring Windows 10 Pro for this blog.
+You can download any Windows of your requirement.
+Also make sure your droplet VM1 (created in Part 1) should have that minimal requirements specifications (RAM and CPU) for your preferred Windows:

 - [VirtIO Drivers](https://github.com/virtio-win/kvm-guest-drivers-windows/wiki/Driver-installation)
 - [Windows 10 ISO](https://www.microsoft.com/en-us/software-download/windows10ISO)

-In case the download failing or any issue, close the RDP session and simply download these in your local PC and follow Step 6.
+In case the download failing or any issue, close the RDP session and simply download these in your local PC.
+After downloading both in your local machine, follow next step.

 ### 6. Transfer ISO Files to the Droplet
 If you are unable to download the files directly in the droplet in Step 5, you can download those iso files in your local PC and copy those into the droplet using below commands.
-The same commands will work Windows users too.
-Replace the \<VM_IP\> with your droplet public IP:
+The same commands will work for Windows users too.
+Replace the \<VM1_IP\> with your droplet public IP:

 ```bash
 $ scp virtio-win-0.1.271.iso root@<VM1_IP>:/root/Downloads